inductiveload/stylish-bathys/README.md

 background image, which is only 16 pixels, and therefore is uncopyrightable as a simple shape.

+Some icons and images are copyrightable and licenced freely but require attributino - see the ATTRIBUTION file under the icons/ directory for this.

 # Elements

  * Background - a simple 16 pixel PNG